Current Weather Conditions

 Winter Road and Trail Closures (See Alerts)

-Sheep Creek Backcountry Site Closed
+Sheep Creek and Corral Hollow Backcountry Sites Closed

 Due to bear activity, the Sheep Creek campsite is closed to overnight use until further notice.
+Corral Hollow is temporarily closed.

-Under-the-Rim Trail Damage and Hiker Advisory
+Backcountry Under-the-Rim Trail Damage and Hiker Advisory

 Due to deteriorating trail conditions, those hiking the Under-the-Rim trail must understand that they do so at their own risk.
 Strong wayfinding skills are a must, and responses to emergency situations may be difficult and delayed.
 The Agua Canyon Connecting Trail remains closed due to rockfall.